srct/schedules/README.md

 # Schedules

-Schedules is a Ruby on Rails app that allows students to import their class schedules into popular calendar managers.
+Schedules is a web app that allows students to import their class schedules into popular calendar managers.
+It consists of an API written in Ruby on Rails and a client built with React.

 The project manager for Schedules is Zac Wood.